helenmurugan/true-words-quiz/README.md

 ### Future Implementations
 * To improve the quiz, more questions should be added to the question bank array in script.js.
 Currently, there are 40 questions, however, more questions will reduce the chance of users seeing the same question twice.
 If more questions are added, the questions could be located in a separate JavaScript file to keep them neatly separated.
 * JavaScript could be used to shuffle the answer buttons so that the correct answer appears in a random position as one of the four options.
-This would save time when inputting more questions into the questionBank because the correct answer could be written first every time.
+This would improve the quiz for the user by making it more difficult when viewing a repeat question.
 * Different levels of difficulty could be added as a feature - typically Easy, Medium and Difficult.
 * To improve the appearance of the score page, an image or icon based on the user's score could be added using JavaScript.